manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 Back in Task 1, Holly set herself up as the approver for the Global Administrator role.
 Since Patti has submitted a request to be assigned this role, Holly must review the request and determine whether to accept or deny it.

-1. In LON-CL1, you currently have the InPrivate Browser session open.
+1. In LabVM, you currently have the InPrivate Browser session open.
 Select the Edge icon on your taskbar to see windows for the two Edge sessions that you have open - the window on the left is the original Edge browser session in which you are signed into **Microsoft 365** as **Holly Dickson**, and the window on the right is the InPrivate Browser session in which you are signed into **Azure AD** as **Patti Fernandez**.
 Select the window on the left to go back to the original Edge browser session in which you are signed in as **Holly Dickson**.

 2. In your browser, select the **Global Administrator | Assignments** tab.
 This should display the **Global Administrator | Assignments** window in the **Azure Active Directory admin center**. <br/>